 In recent weeks our expert Threat Intelligence analysts at AdaptiveMobile Security have seen the rise of SMS spam attacks relating to the COVID-19 pandemic.
 These SMS Spam attacks are using the fear around the COVID-19 worldwide emergency try to defraud vulnerable mobile phone subscribers.
 Given the scale of the COVID-19 outbreak, AdaptiveMobile Security wants to prevent spammers exploiting those fears for their own gain.

-We are sharing our intelligence from the US and Canada on the volumes of COVID-19-related spam complaints we are seeing.
+We are sharing our intelligence from the US on the volumes of COVID-19-related spam complaints we are seeing.
 We show the geographical breakdown of the incidences of the COVID-19-related SMS spam.
 Also, to help educate the public, we are sharing examples of the types of SMS spam in circulation.

 A bold demand for clicks; this message contains a link and nothing else.
 It's not quite believable that an official government website would be hosted for free on the website builder wix.com.
 The explanatory text may be accurate, but submitting personal details through this site is unlikely to bring a stimulus check.